Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

 \subsection{On foundations of quantum theory}

-The debates concerning the foundations of quantum mechanics (\qm) hitherto ``show no sign of abating'' \cite[p.~222]{zeilinger3}, \cite{saunders, laloe}, and despite widespread scepticism \cite{landau, faddeev, englert, gottfried, nahman, lipkin} it is generally acknowledged that the problem is a real one \cite{schloss3, laloe, mittel, mittel2}---it is not something made up or ``just a dispute over words'' \cite[p.~5]{aaronson+}---and sometimes ``has been regarded as a very serious one'' \cite[p.~418]{lipkin}, \cite{nielsen, zeilinger1}.
-It is worth noting that in recent decades the discussions have even worsened \cite{fuchs4, fuchs3}, and current research has intensified, due to the tremendously increased and formerly inconceivable technological possibilities of operating with individual micro"=objects and the urge to implement the idea of quantum computing \cite{deutsch, aaronson+}.
+The debates concerning the foundations of quantum mechanics (\qm) hitherto ``show no sign of abating'' \cite[p.~222]{zeilinger3}, \cite{saunders, laloe}, and despite widespread scepticism \cite{landau, faddeev, englert, gottfried, nahman, lipkin} it is generally acknowledged that the problem is a real one \cite{schloss3, accardi, laloe, mittel, mittel2}---it is not something made up or ``just a dispute over words'' \cite[p.~5]{aaronson+}---and sometimes ``has been regarded as a very serious one'' \cite[p.~418]{lipkin}, \cite{nielsen, zeilinger1}.
+Say, R.~Penrose has expressed (2004) an even more radical ``conviction that present"=day quantum mechanics has no credible ontology, so that it \emph{must} be seriously modified''.

+In recent decades the discussions have even worsened \cite{fuchs4, fuchs3}, and current research has intensified, due to the tremendously increased and formerly inconceivable technological possibilities of operating with individual micro"=objects and the urge to implement the idea of quantum computing \cite{deutsch, aaronson+}.

 The reason for this state of affairs remains the same as it was before.
-Unlike the classical theories---\eg, thermodynamics or relativity theory, the \qm"=axiomatics seems wholly divorced from human language \cite{neumann, dirac, accardi, greenstein, bell, espagnat, home, laloe, ney, saunders, silverman, slavnov3, lipkin}.
+Unlike the classical theories""---\eg, thermodynamics or relativity theory, ``Ma di assiomatizzazioni della teoria quantistica ce ne sono moltissime'' \cite[p.~30]{accardi} and the \qm"=axiomatics itself seems wholly divorced from human language \cite{neumann, dirac, accardi, greenstein, bell, espagnat, home, laloe, ney, saunders, silverman, slavnov3, lipkin}.
 Quantum postulates are not merely formal.
-They are phrased in terms of linear operators on a complex Hilbert space $\bbH$ \cite{auletta, ballentine2, david, gottfried, jauch1, muynck, neumann, klyshko, landau} and there is not---literally---one word here that can be brought into conjunction with reality by means that have at least some kind of relationship with the classical description.
-What is more, it is very well known that the abstract character of these terms is required by the essence of the point (invariance) and, at the same time, that the attempt to link them with physical images leads to the famous paradoxes associated with such concepts as causality, (non)locality, and realism \cite{zeilinger, zeilinger2, allah, alter, ansmann, bell, fuchs1, greenberg, laloe, london, greenstein}.
+They are phrased in terms of linear operators on a complex Hilbert space $\bbH$ \cite{auletta, ballentine2, david, gottfried, jauch1, muynck, neumann, klyshko, landau} and, with that, literally not a single word here can be brought into conjunction with reality by means that have \emph{at least some kind} of relationship with the classical description.
+What is more, it is very well known that the abstract character of these terms is required by the essence of the point (covariance) and, at the same time, that the attempt to link them with physical images is imposed by a decree and results in the famous paradoxes associated with such concepts as causality, (non)""locality, and realism \cite{zeilinger, zeilinger2, allah, alter, ansmann, bell, fuchs1, greenberg, laloe, london, greenstein}.
 All of that causes a problem with interpretations of~\qm.